Katherine Ross1

 17. [S7629] E-mail from Murray Garner to Charles Towne, 30 April 2020; information from his cousin Sharon (Runion) Rowland.

-18. [S3346] The Lord's Acre movement started in Bluffton, Georgia, in 1922, and encouraged farmers to set aside an acre of their farms, donating the proceeds to the church.
+18. [S3346] The Lord's Acre movement started in Bluffton, Georgia, in 1922, and encouraged farmers to designate an acre of their property, with the income from that acre donated to the church.
 It grew quickly into a national and international success, still exists today, and now includes various charitable church-related projects.

 Maude Bowditch1,2